piriya-muaithaisong/Piriya-CTF-Writup/ACSC2023_Quals/README.md

 [keystroke.py](./file/keystroke.py)

-And using this Python code to decode all keystroke payloads
+And using this Python code to decode all keystrokes

 [decode_keystroke.py](./file/decode_keystroke.py)

 > ref: https://blog.stayontarget.org/2019/03/decoding-mixed-case-usb-keystrokes-from.html

-After decoding, I received a flag with so much junk on it.
+After decoding, I received a flag with some junks on it.

 ```
 aaaaAACCSSCC{{aaaaff00rr33nnss11ccssbbbbaabbaaaaaaaaaaaaaaaaaaaaaaaa__bbaaaaiissccddaabb__aaaaaaaaaaaaaaaabbaaaaaaaaaaaass00aaaaaa__bbaaaaaaaaaaaaaaaabbaaaaaaaaaaaaaaffuummdeldelnnaaaaaaaaaaaaaaaaaaaaddddaabbbbccacacddbbccbbaaaabbaaaaaaaa}}
 ```
-So I tried to transform it back into the readable flag.
+So I tried to transform it back into a readable flag.
 ```
 ACSC{f0r3ns1c_is_s0_fun}
 ```

 ## serverless (Rev)

-After some tinkering with the challenge file, I realized that this is RSA encryption with an extra step.
+After experimenting with the challenge file, I realized that this is RSA encryption with an extra step.

 So this is my decoding step.